sumedhkulkarni7/Image-Classification-using-CNN-Keras-and-Tensorflow-in-Python/README.md

 ![image](https://user-images.githubusercontent.com/35174083/55663685-9e87a200-57ef-11e9-9e05-94450591cf5e.png)

-## Conclusion
+### Conclusion
-1. Relu performs better for image classification as compared to tanh activation function.
+1. Relu performs better for image classification as compared to tanh activation function
-2.
+2. The convolutional network gives an accuracy of 95% for the 10 classes with maximum number of images
+3. While training the images using CNN the number of training samples in important.
+For example, if there are less samples to train on then the model won't perform accurately.